Roncool13/generic-python-scripts/README.md

 review/score: 5.0
 review/time: 1303862400
-review/summary: Good Quality Dog Food review/text: I have bought several of the Vitality canned dog food products and have found them all to be of good quality.
+review/summary: Good Quality Dog Food review/text: I have bought several of the Vitality canned dog food products and have found them all to be of good quality.\n

 Database Table Schema:-
 +-------------+--------------+------+-----+---------+-------+